FRITZ!Box 7330 Service - Knowledge Base

 Requirements / Restrictions

-- DECT Eco is not available when a FRITZ!DECT!
-210, FRITZ!DECT 200, a FRITZ!DECT Repeater 100, or a FRITZ!Box in DECT repeater mode is registered with the FRITZ!Box.
+- DECT Eco is not available when an outlet switch (for example FRITZ!DECT 200), a FRITZ!DECT Repeater, or a FRITZ!Box in DECT repeater mode is registered with the FRITZ!Box.

 - All of the registered cordless telephones must support DECT Eco.
 In addition to the FRITZ!Fon, some other telephones from other manufacturers also support this function.
 To find out whether your telephones support DECT Eco, see the "DECT > DECT Monitor" menu in the FRITZ!Box user interface.
 However, AVM cannot guarantee that DECT Eco will function with telephones from other manufacturers.